-If you are contributing occupations to a registered OPUS-Project (note that NGS Training and authorization is required to use 'OPUS-Projects'), the X9x-Download tool can assist you when uploading files:
+If you are contributing occupations to a registered OPUS-Project (note that NGS Training and authorization is required to use 'OPUS-Projects'), the iGx tool can assist you when uploading files into your project:

 1. Turn ON OPUS-Projects support.
 On the 'Configuration' tab, set 'Show Advanced Settings' to "Support OPUS-Projects":